KxSystems/docs/docs/cloud/aws-lambda/index.md

 Lambda can be described as a type of serverless Function-as-a-Service (FaaS).
 FaaS is one approach to building event-driven computing systems.
 It relies on functions as the unit of deployment and execution and provides provision-free scalability and built-in reliability.

 Lambda functions can be triggered by a variety of events that occur on AWS or on supporting third-party services.
 They enable you to build reactive, event-driven systems.
 When there are multiple, simultaneous events to respond to, Lambda runs more copies of the function in parallel and scales with the size of the workload.

-This paper examines the q/kdb+ runtime environment on AWS Lambda.
-Furthermore, it provides details on how to provision the kdb+ runtime to your Lambda environment using the Serverless Application Repository and Cloud Development Kit.
-Finally, some practical examples are explored to show the functionality and feature set of q/kdb+ on AWS Lambda.

 ## Benefits